-Sets the length of each stacked chart symbol (in points).
+Sets the length of each stacked chart symbol.

-Sets the width of each stacked chart symbol (in points).
+Sets the width of each stacked chart symbol.

 - For pie chart symbols, where the Size type is set by a Field or the Sum of selected fields, check the Appearance compensation (Flannery) check box.
 This uses a drawing technique that adjusts symbol sizes upward to account for the underestimation of circular symbol sizes.

 There is a tendency for map readers to underestimate the size of proportional circles on maps, especially at the larger end of the size range.
 Appearance compensation uses an algorithm defined by James Flannery in which larger symbols are scaled up to compensate for this perception.
-Appearance compensation can be used only when you have relatively sized pie chart symbols (proportionally sized with no unit specified) and no Maximum size specified.
+You can use appearance compensation only when you have relatively sized pie chart symbols (proportionally sized with no unit specified) and no Maximum size specified.